percona/pmm/docs/details/architecture.md

 - Exporters for each database and service type.
 When an exporter runs, it connects to the database or service instance, runs the metrics collection routines, and sends the results to PMM Server.

-- pmm-agent: Run as a daemon process, it starts and stops exporters when instructed.
+- `pmm-agent`: Run as a daemon process, it starts and stops exporters when instructed.

-- vmagent: A VictoriaMetrics daemon process that sends metrics data (*pushes*) to PMM Server.
+- `vmagent`: A VictoriaMetrics daemon process that sends metrics data (*pushes*) to PMM Server.

 The PMM Server package provides: